Early Years SEND Funding

 What are the Additional Hourly Rate Top Up Funding Levels and what are they based on?

-LEARNING AND DEVELOPMENTAL DELAY SENIF FUNDING LEVEL EARLY YEARS FUNDING FORMULA TOP UP PER HOUR TOTAL TOTAL TOTAL FUNDING BASED ON ATTENDANCE (15hrs)
+LEARNING AND DEVELOPMENTAL DELAY SENIF referral SENIF FUNDING LEVEL TOP UP PER HOUR TOTAL FUNDING BASED ON ATTENDANCE (15HRS)

 Payments of the allocated funding

-Additional Hourly Rate Top Up Funding may be approved, in principle, until the end of the academic year.
+Additional Hourly Rate Top Up Funding for level 3 or 4 may be approved, in principle, until the end of the academic year.
 A start date and end date will be included on the SENIF Decision Form, along with the level of funding agreed.
-All payments will be based on the child’s actual hours of attendance, it is the early years provision’s responsibility to inform the LA if there are any changes to the child’s attendance hours, please email EYSEND.PANEL@walthamforest.gov.uk.
+All payments will be based on the child’s actual hours of attendance, it is the early years provision’s responsibility to inform the local authority if there are any changes to the child’s attendance hours, please update child's claim on the providers portal and email EYSEND.PANEL@walthamforest.gov.uk.

 The payments are made on a monthly basis, based on the start and end date on the SENIF Decision Form.
 Any missed payments will be backdated in the next payment run the following month.
 These payments will be reconciled at the end of term.